-A good Marketing Asset Management System or Toolkit will always require an element of technical training, although we’re delighted to say that we’re seeing increasingly more intuitive systems now that are virtually plug and play.
+A good Local Marketing Hub will always require an element of technical training, although we’re delighted to say that we’re seeing increasingly more intuitive systems now that are virtually plug and play.
 See our blog "What makes for a great Marketing Asset Management System".

 But the technical side isn’t really the issue.